elixir-lang/elixir/lib/elixir/pages/getting-started/basic-types.md

 true
 ```

 Elixir also provides the concept of `nil`, to indicate the absence of a value, and a set of logical operators that also manipulate `nil`: `||/2`, `&&/2`, and `!/1`.
-For these operators, `false` and `nil` are considered "falsy", all other valuesare considered "truthy":
+For these operators, `false` and `nil` are considered "falsy", all other values are considered "truthy":

 ```elixir
 # or